Species scale, worldsheet CFTs and emergent geometry: Introduction

 The contents of this paper are structured as follows.
-After reviewing the various relevant scales in (possibly curved) geometric compactifications from the EFT and worldsheet perspectives in \cref{sec:species_compactifications}, in \cref{sec:geometric_vacua} we introduce a systematic worldsheet approach to correct EFT distance computations in the presence of curvature.
-This allows us to describe the standard version of the distance conjecture of \cite{Ooguri:2006in} and the generalized version of \cite{Lust:2019zwm} in a coherent fashion, paving the way to the CFT approach of \cref{sec:species_worldsheet}.
-Therein, we present the main result of this paper: under some assumptions on light states, which we precisely state, the scale suppressing the $R^4$ terms in type II (possibly) non-geometric vacua scales with the spectral gap of the internal CFT with the same power-like law in the central charge(s) expected from geometric decompactification limits, regardless of spacetime supersymmetry.
-This is a non-trivial necessary requirement for the emergent string to hold, and it is tempting to speculate about the universal emergence of internal geometries.
+In \cref{sec:species_compactifications} we review the various relevant scales in (possibly curved) geometric compactifications from the EFT and worldsheet perspectives, paving the way to the more abstract CFT approach of \cref{sec:species_worldsheet}.
+Therein, we present the main results of this paper: in \cref{sec:light_tower} we derive the existence of a light tower of states assuming that the scale suppressing the $R^4$ terms in type II (possibly) non-geometric vacua vanishes in some limit.
+Then, under some assumptions on light states which we precisely state, in \cref{sec:light_cutoff} we show that this quantity scales with the spectral gap of the internal CFT with the same power-like law in the central charge(s) expected from geometric decompactification limits, regardless of spacetime supersymmetry.
+This is a non-trivial necessary requirement for the emergent string proposal of \cite{Lee:2018urn, Lee:2019wij, Lee:2019xtm} to hold, and it is tempting to speculate about the universal emergence of internal geometries.
 In other words, whenever certain assumptions about the moduli space of string vacua hold, it may be the case that extra dimensions arise in the classical sense from (limits of) the more abstract stringy geometry of CFT. \\

+This paper contains three appendices.
+In \cref{app:heat} and \cref{app:tao} we provide some technical details on the heat-kernel computations employed in \cref{sec:species_compactifications}.
+Finally, in \cref{app:geometric_vacua} we introduce a systematic worldsheet approach to correct EFT distance computations in the presence of curvature.
+This allows us to describe the standard version of the distance conjecture of \cite{Ooguri:2006in} and the generalized version of \cite{Lust:2019zwm} in a coherent fashion, ensuring the connection EFT and worldsheet approaches. \\